digdan/orchis/readme.md

 # 🌸 Orchis – Complex Job Orchestration Template

-**Orchis** is a powerful, flexible, and customizable job orchestration template to jump-start your background task workflows.
+**Orchis** is a powerful, flexible, and customizable job orchestration template to jump-start your background job workflows.
 Built with **JavaScript/Node.js**, it provides a structured foundation for defining, managing, and executing dependent jobs with ease.

 ---